manustays/abhi.page.11ty/src/notes/11ty-plugin-generate-social-images.md

 > A social-sharing-image shows as a thumbnail for a website/blogpost when shared on social media.
 >
 > This plugin generates such images automatically using the title of your blogposts/pages.
-For a demo, share this page a social media like [Twitter](https://twitter.com/intent/tweet?url=https://abhi.page/notes/11ty-plugin-generate-social-images) or [LinkedIn](https://www.linkedin.com/shareArticle?mini=true&url=https://abhi.page/notes/11ty-plugin-generate-social-images&title=&summary=&source=)!
+For a live example, share this page on a social media like [Twitter](https://twitter.com/intent/tweet?url=https://abhi.page/notes/11ty-plugin-generate-social-images) or [LinkedIn](https://www.linkedin.com/shareArticle?mini=true&url=https://abhi.page/notes/11ty-plugin-generate-social-images&title=&summary=&source=)!

 Images are generated in PNG format in a standard 1200×628px size that is suitable for sharing with most social networks.